afnavaja/vanella-rest-api/README.md

  3. Primarily uses OAuth2.0 for client authentication to generate the JWT access tokens.
  4. The initial configuration can be found in /src/config/authentication.php
  5. The authenticated apps configuration can be found in /src/config/authenticatedApps.php
- 6. The JWT configuration can be found in /src/config/authlist.php
- 7. When you activate the built-in authentication, you need to specify the endpoint rules of your custom endpoints explicitly.
-So in your endpoint group class, add this line to defaultConfig() function to explicitly register your endpoint access rule to the authentication class.
-The defaultConfig() function is automatically generated when you create your endpoint group.

-    ```sh
-       $this->_registerEndpointToAccessRule('anotherEndpoint', [
-            'isAccessPageViaAccessToken' => true,
-        ]);
-    ```

 ### Conclusion
 If you have questions, you can reach me through my email at afnavaja@gmail.com!